Anna Maria Wells: Career and family

-Thomas Wells' employment by Commodore Elliott caused him to become the central witness in Elliott's court marshal trial of 1840.
+Thomas Wells' employment by Commodore Elliott caused him to become the central witness in Elliott's court martial trial in 1840.
 Numerous witnesses were summoned to testify as to Wells' truthfulness, or lack thereof.
 Among them was Rev. John Pierpont, who testified (answering more than he was asked): "I am a clergyman residing in the city of Boston...I know Mr. Thomas Wells...I officiated at his second marriage, and am quite intimate with the family into which he married...his intemperance is the only point, from any one living, that I ever heard his character called in question; I once heard a person who is now dead speak to the prejudice of his character in another respect; but that person himself did not enjoy the best reputation for truth and veracity...that man questioned his conjugal fidelity...I never heard Mr. Wells's character for truth and veracity questioned by any person whatever; I would believe him as a witness, under oath."

 The couple reunited in the late 1830s and had two short-lived children: Joseph Locke Wells (1840–1840) and Mary Ingersoll Wells (1843–1845).
 In 1842, the New York Herald announced that Edgar Marchant would publish a new Boston daily newspaper, the Daily Circular, "edited by Thomas Welles [sic], Esq., assisted by his talented lady, Mrs. Anna Maria Welles, so well known as a valuable contributor to the periodical literature of our country.
 Mr. Welles is a man of extensive acquirements, possesses an excellent taste and judgment, and has had the advantage of much travel.
 Under such management, and with the assistance obtained, the Daily Circular can hardly fail of success, notwithstanding the multiplicity of papers within the last year or two."
 The newspaper venture seems to have gone nowhere, and by the time of the 1850 census, Anna Wells was living in New York City with her daughter, Anna Wells Whelpley (1828–1860), the wife of Dr. James Davenport Whelpley (1817–1872), physician, philosopher, metallurgist, and editor and part-owner of the American Whig Review.
 (At the time of the 1855 Massachusetts, the 1860 Federal, and the 1865 Massachusetts censuses, Anna Maria Wells lived in Boston with her son Thomas Foster Wells.)

+Death

 Thomas Wells died at Boston on December 11, 1861.
-Anna Maria Wells died at her home on Centre Street in Roxbury Highlands, Massachusetts on December 19, 1868.
+Anna Maria Wells died at her home on Centre Street in Roxbury Highlands, Massachusetts, on December 19, 1868.

 In spite of their having lived apart for many years, they are buried together in Forest Hills Cemetery at Jamaica Plain, Massachusetts.